heartnetkung/joi-auto-admin/README.md

 # joi-auto-admin

-Automatically create a full-featured web admin UI for CRUD operations using only a few react props.
+Create a full-featured customizable web admin UI for CRUD operations using web-based code generator (similar to Google Form).

 ## Installation